howerj/dbcc/readme.md

 This program turns a [DBC][] file into a number of different formats.

+**CAN-FD IS CURRENTLY NOT SUPPORTED**.

+As you can see by the big note above, CAN-FD is currently not supported, and likely will not (for a while).
+The problem is that CAN-FD allows for messages above 64-bits in length and this project and the code generated from it makes the assumption that 8-bits is all that the Lord (or Satan if your project is dealing with AUTOSAR) intended a CAN message to have in it.

 ## Introduction

 **dbcc** is a program for converting a [DBC][] file primarily into into [C][]